 We recognise that the circumstances surrounding COVID19 have presented difficulties for young children and their families.
 As a school we are continually reviewing government guidance as it is published and taking guidance from the UST to ensure that students are supported during this time.
 If there are any updates that are relevant to your child’s transition, we will let you know as soon as we can.

 Is there anything I can do to support my child’s learning in September?

 We will be providing a holiday homework pack for students to engage with over the summer holiday and strongly recommend that parents and carers support with this where possible.

 Are there any books for my child to read that will help them to get ahead?

 Our school website has a designated page for literacy, including a list of books that students can read to improve their reading ages.
 This can be found here.

 Our expectations on homework are set out here.
 Our students receive homework in each subject once a week at Key Stage 3.

 How will you support students catching up when they get back to school?

-Our pastoral team are continually monitoring students and our plans for supporting students includes reviewing our tutor time provision, using our character development sessions and our assembly programme to allow students to take the time to reflect on their experiences of the pandemic.
+Student Wellbeing is really important to us here at RGTS.
+Our pastoral team continually monitoring students and our plans for supporting students includes reviewing our tutor time provision, using our character development sessions and our assembly programme to allow students to take the time to reflect on their experiences of the pandemic.
 More bespoke support is available to students who may need it through our use of counsellors and mentors.

 What is the RGTS uniform?